qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/network_analysis.rst

    :align: center

-The tools provide ways to calculate either the shortest or the fastest path between two points of a network, given:
+The shortest path tools provide ways to calculate either the shortest or the fastest path between two points of a network, given:

+* start point and end point selected on the map;
-* start point(s) selected on the map or taken from a point layer;
+* start point selected on the map and end points taken from a point layer;
-* and end point(s) selected on the map or taken from a point layer.
+* start points taken from a point layer and end point selected on the map;

 Let's start.